jasonair/jamai/OUTLINE_VIEW_FEATURE.md

   - Zoom canvas to 100%
   - Center the node in viewport
   - Highlight the node
+- **Smooth animated transitions** (0.5s easeInOut) when navigating
-- Smooth transitions with proper viewport size calculation
+- Proper viewport size calculation for accurate centering

 #### UI/UX
 - Fixed width: 280pt